arjm/revive/README.md

 # Revive

 ## How to run
-1. Make sure you have installed.
-If not, then run:
+1. Make sure you have installed and running.
+If not, then install the latest docker version: https://docs.docker.com/engine/install/
 2. docker-compose build
 3. docker-compose up -d
 4. Wait for spark job to finish.
 Step 3 log should end with "Batch pipeline completed successfully!"